All you need to know about child maintenance

-When it comes to our children, strong commitment and love is not negotiable.
+When it comes to our children, strong commitment and love isn't negotiable.
 Unfortunately, not all parents honour this duty, specifically their legal duty to maintain the well-being of their children.
 In light of this, the child maintenance system ensures that all parents honour their duty to maintain their children.

 - If you don’t know the whereabouts of the child's other parent, maintenance investigators can trace them and determine their financial capabilities.